How Benjamin Franklin Invented Machine Learning in 1720

 1. Find Your “Spectator”

 Every skill has a “ground truth”, a gold standard you can learn from.
 Franklin had The Spectator.
-For you, it might be:
+For you, it might be an exemplar that proves what’s possible.

-• For a developer: The source code of a well written, open source project or a language’s standard library
+• Developer: The source code of a well written, open source project or a language’s standard library

-• For a musician: A virtuosic recording of a difficult piece
+• Musician: A virtuosic recording of a difficult piece

-• For a chef: A classic, time tested recipe from a master like Julia Child
+• Chef: A classic, time tested recipe from a master like Julia Child

-The goal is to find an exemplary model to which you can compare your own work.
+The goal is to find an authoritative model you can meaningfully compare your own work against.

 2. Implement Your Learning Loop

-I used a very similar protocol when I was learning the Go programming language, treating the problem like a Code Kata.
-While I already programmed in other languages, I thought it was essential for me to master idiomatic Go.
-After learning the basics, I designed a series of katas where I would take on a small, specific challenge: implement a common function, like one from the strings package.
+I used a very similar protocol when I was learning the Go programming language, treating the effort like a Code Kata.
+After learning the basics, I designed focused challenges such as reimplementing functions from the strings package.

-• The Error Signal: The difference was my feedback.
+The difference was my feedback.
 My clumsy error handling, inefficient loops, and non-idiomatic variable names became glaringly obvious when placed next to the work of masters.
-This systematic comparison generated a precise, actionable list of my “faults”

 3. Internalize the Patterns (The Master’s Step)